bohdan-s24/new-ycg/README.md

 This project is licensed under the MIT License.

 ## Latest Update
-Updated on April 7, 2025 with new monetization features, user authentication.
+Updated on April 16, 2025: Backend is now fully async, all blocking code removed, and optimized for concurrency and performance.